High-Asset And Complex Property Division

 Trust Our Experience To Protect Your Financial Future

-From offices in Milwaukee, Brazil & Benske, LLC, represents clients throughout southeastern Wisconsin in complex, high-asset divorce litigation.
-Our clients benefit from our experience in high-asset, complex property settlements.
+From offices in Milwaukee, Benske Family Law, represents clients throughout southeastern Wisconsin in complex, high-asset divorce litigation.
+Our clients benefit from our experience in high-asset, complex property settlements in divorce.
 We are legal professionals who know when to turn to other professionals to protect our clients’ rights, including:

 - Forensic accountants